 Once the works are agreed, vouchers will start to be issued from the end of September so work can commence.

 At the moment, it appears that all applications for the Green Homes Grant Scheme will open in September.
 Application will be places on the Simple Energy Advice website.
-However, you will first need to obtain a quote from an approved installer like Ada Windows Ltd.
+However, you will first need to obtain a quote from an approved installer.

 The Simple Energy Advice (SEA) website also recommends some suitable home improvements to homeowners.
 Based on the recommendations, you will be required to obtain a quote from a local company who is TrustMark registered or MCS certified.